Area|Teacher Area|Judge Area]

 Safety is the watchword

-when exhibiting at all science fairs.
+when exhibiting at all STEM Exhibitions.
 Without exception, the highest

 standards of safety are required.
 The following are safety measures of